bioinf-mcb/gisaid-scrapper/README.md

 as long as they were provided.
 You can interrupt the download and resume it later, the samples won't be downloaded twice.

-The tool was written for personal use, so little to no maintenance is to be expected.